Hedgehogo/IEML.io/README.md

 ```

 ### Strings

+All strings must be indented if they are moved to the next line.
+The indent does not become part of the line.

 *Classic string*

 It is written in `"`.
 Characters are escaped with `\`.
 The characters supported for escaping: